ricjon/geekbeer.github.io/README.md

-# Geek Beer Tuesday!
+# Geek Beer Meetup!

-Geek Beer Tuesday is a local developer meetup taking place on announced Tuesdays in Karlskrona, Sweden.
+Geek Beer meetup is a local developer meetup taking place on announced day in Karlskrona, Sweden.